-- The team presentation regarding a case study obtained and analyzed one week prior to the defense - The individual oral examination of your electronic portfolio and literature review
+The capstone defense consists of an individual, oral examination of your electronic portfolio and literature-based case study.
 The oral examination is a professional discussion focused upon the written materials you provide.
-Our program uses a team approach to ensure that you have an opportunity to collaborate with colleagues prior to the examination.
 Examination discussions are framed by the work you have completed.
 You may bring notes and other materials if you wish.